Interbeef webinar 10 December 2020

 • 12.15 Interbeef; Experiences of a new member (Slovenia).
 Barbara Lustrek, Slovenia.

 • 12.25 Interbeef; Next steps for potential new members.
 Alexis Michenet/Simone Savoia (Interbull Centre).

 • 12.55 Closing remarks.
 Romain Santilan (France).
 Chair of Interbeef Technical Group.

 - Interbeef is a Working Group of ICAR, with the objective of developing and promoting national and international evaluations of beef and dairy beef cattle.

 - The services are based on participating organizations, sharing phenotypes and pedigree to assist in the provision of the services.

 - The services to the members are then offered by the Interbull Centre, based in Uppsala, Sweden.

-- The current membership include 14 countries, 5 breeds (Charolais, Limousin, Simmental, Angus and Hereford), with a total of 42 million phenotypes in our services.
+- The current membership (at December 2020) includes 14 countries, 5 breeds (Charolais, Limousin, Simmental, Angus and Hereford), with a total of 42 million phenotypes in our services.